 Nothing would have a greater or more comprehensive impact on bettering our future.

-In other words, if we correct the error described above, the correct goal or baseline must entail our becoming democratic and legitimate groups of free and equal people, which requires concrete and specific restorative ecological policies much more aggressive than the Paris Accord, redistributive and equalizing family planning reforms that also encourage smaller and more sustainable families, and movement towards optimal world population targets that would better ensure participatory democracy where every voice matters.
+In other words, if we correct the error described above, the correct goal or baseline must entail our becoming democratic and legitimate groups of free and equal people, which requires concrete and specific restorative ecological policies much more aggressive than the Paris Accord, redistributive and equalizing family planning reforms that recognize the right to nature and level the playing field for all kids, financially and ecologically.
 A simple litmus test, given these standards, for our being free and equal persons involves whether we first treat the capacity for each person’s self-determination as directly inverse to population growth, relative to a neutral baseline such as the nonhuman world.
 This is proof that each person is politically, and equally, empowered.
 Not treating growth as such calls into question the true role of citizens in their own democracy.

 Moreover, because this unifying goal or baseline is primary in nature, it overrides state issued property rights and entitlements enjoyed by Exxon, enabling intending parents claims to wealth at the top as part of their constituting just and sustainable societies.
 Our becoming just and sustainable people comes first.
 A helpful analogy relies on what is generally called the “myth of ownership,” which requires that ownership of wealth first account for the societal costs the creation of that wealth entails.
 Based on our research, the costs to our being free and equal people positioned to truly consent to the influence of others are first costs we must account for.

 We cannot assign property rights in ways that undercut physically constituting and democratically empowering future generations.
 Our being, and in this case becoming, positioned to determine costs and benefits in a way that is inclusive of the reasoned views of all, is the first baseline.